Constrained Adversarial Learning for Automated Software Testing: a literature review: Search Methodology

 \subsection{Search Sources}

-The primary search source was Science Direct \cite{SourceElsevier}, which is a large bibliographic database of scientific journals and conference proceedings provided by the internationally recognized publisher Elsevier.
-Due to their acknowledged relevance for scientific literature of software engineering, computing, and information technology, the search also included the digital libraries of the Association for Computing Machinery (ACM) \cite{SourceACM}, the Institute of Electrical and Electronics Engineers (IEEE) \cite{SourceIEEE}, and the Multidisciplinary Digital Publishing Institute (MDPI) \cite{SourceMDPI}.
+The primary search source was Science Direct \cite{SourceElsevier}, which is a large bibliographic database of scientific journals and conference proceedings provided by the publisher Elsevier.
+Due to their acknowledged relevance for scientific literature of software engineering, the search also included the digital libraries of the Institute of Electrical and Electronics Engineers (IEEE) \cite{SourceIEEE}, the Association for Computing Machinery (ACM) \cite{SourceACM}, and the Multidisciplinary Digital Publishing Institute (MDPI) \cite{SourceMDPI}.